CraigChaus/Sketchy-Mine-/docs/team-plan.md

 Make team based chat

+#### US06 - As a player, I want the game to be mobile responsive, so that I can play it on my mobile phone.

+#### US07 - As a player, I want the ability to leave an ongoing game, so that I am not forced to play

+##### US07 BI01

+Page for successfully leaving the game

+##### US07 BI02

+Player is removed form the team with saved progress

+#### US08 - As a moderator, I want to remove players from an ongoing game, so there is no  inappropriate behaviour

+##### US08 BI01

+Ability to assign moderator role to specific users

+##### US08 BI02

+Create moderator view of the game

+##### US08 BI03

+Implement functionality for kicking another player from their team

+#### US09 - 9.
+As a moderator, I want to buff or de-buff teams, so that I can influence the game logic.

+#### US10 - As a player, I want to be able to spectate, so that I can watch an ongoing game without participating in it

+##### US10 BI01

+Ability to assign spectator role to users

+##### US10 BI02

+Create spectator view of the game

+##### US10 BI03

+When the spectator oprion is clicked, the user does not become a part of the team

-#### US11 - As a player, I want to get emeralds, so that I can purchase powerups with the gained emeralds.
+#### US11 - As a player, I want to get emeralds, so that I can purchase power-ups with the gained emeralds.

 ##### US11 Bl01